All the Earth

 All the Earth is the first live debut album by Nashville-based contemporary worship band The Belonging Co.
 The album was released through their imprint label, TBCO Music, on September 8, 2017.
-The featured worship leaders on the album are Meredith Andrews, Cody Carnes, Lauren Daigle, Hope Darst, Mia Fieldes, Andrew Holt, Kari Jobe, Maggie Reed, Sarah Reeves, and Henry Seeley.
-Henry Seeley worked on the production of the album.
+The featured worship leaders on the album are Meredith Andrews, Cody Carnes, Lauren Daigle, Hope Darst, Mia Fieldes, Andrew Holt, Kari Jobe, Maggie Reed, Sarah Reeves, and its producer Henry Seeley.

 All the Earth was a commercial success, having debuted at No. 2 on the US Top Christian Albums chart.

 Background

 The Belonging Co is a church situated in Nashville, Tennessee, that was founded by Henry and Alex Seeley in 2014.
 On September 8, 2017, they released their debut live album, All the Earth, which was recorded live at their church services in Nashville.

 Release and promotion

 The Belonging Co released "Peace Be Still" by Lauren Daigle as the first promotional single from the album on September 1, 2017.